Best Things to See in Lisbon in Three Days

 Park Gardens of Pena Palace

-Down through the Park Gardens to the lakes below (ponds to us Kiwis), we come across a little Palace the perfect size for Kasia, so cute.
+Down through the Park Gardens to the lakes below (ponds to us Kiwis), we come across a little palace, the perfect size for Kasia.
+It’s so cute.

 Terry with MapsMe guides us down, down, down along some bush pathways with tree ferns (we call them Pungas in New Zealand), Eucalyptus Gum trees and very large boulders.
-Are we in NZ or Aussie?
+Are we in NZ or Australia?
+No, this is Portugal!

 Quinta da Regaleri, Sintra

-Once we entered the Grotto, we found a lighted path to follow, finding ourselves at the base of the Initiation Well.
+Once we entered the Grotto, we found a lighted path to follow, which led us to the base of the Initiation Well.
 The well is cut 27 metres into the earth and accessible by a spiral stairway.
 Just amazing.

 Initiation Well in Quinta da Regaleria